Home Drugs Saxenda (Liraglutide)

 • Week 5 and beyond: 3.0 mg/day

-Saxenda is a pre-filled pen that delivers a 3 mg dose, meant to be injected daily under the skin of your abdomen, thigh or upper arm.
+Saxenda is a pre-filled pen that delivers a maximum 3 mg dose, meant to be injected daily under the skin of your abdomen, thigh or upper arm.
 Rotate the injection site daily to avoid lumps.
 Never inject into a vein or muscle.

 How Much Does Saxenda Cost?